 How many doses are needed and why?

-COVID-19 vaccines being approved in the United States require two shots.
-The first shot starts building protection, but everyone must come back a few weeks later for the second one to get the most protection the vaccine can offer.
+The Janssen COVID-19 vaccine only requires one shot.
+Spikevax/Moderna and Comirnaty/Pfizer-BioNTech COVID-19 vaccines require two shots.
+For these two, the first shot starts building protection, but everyone must come back a few weeks later for the second one to get the most protection the vaccine can offer.

 COVID-19 vaccines were tested in large clinical trials to make sure they meet safety standards.
 Many people were recruited to participate in these trials to see how the vaccines offer protection to people of different ages, races, and ethnicities, as well as those with different medical conditions.